intermine/im-docs/docs/webapp/properties/web-properties.rst

 ===========================  ========================================================
 branding.images.logo         This image should be 45px by 45px
-branding.colors.header.main  Main colour for your mine, defaults to grey, #595455 randing.colors.header.text   Text colour for your mine, defaults to white, #fff
+branding.colors.header.main  Main colour for your mine, defaults to grey, #595455 branding.colors.header.text  Text colour for your mine, defaults to white, #fff
 ===========================  ========================================================